dreamportdev/Osdev-Notes/Add_Keyboard_Support/Scancode_Translation.md

 } key_event;
 ```

-And now is just matter of associating each bit with the key we need to keep track, so for example bit 0 can be for the shift key, bit 1 for the ctrl key, etc.
+And now is just matter of associating each bit with the key we need to keep track, so for example bit 0 can be for the shift key, bit 1 for the ctrl key, etc. And the unused bits can be left as zero (and used for future needs)

 A good habit should be to create labels with `#define` (or whatever your language of choice offers you) to identify those bits so for the following examples let's define the label for the shift key: